Legacy

 Lucita Publishing House Established

-The publishing tradition continues in Manila with the establishment of Lucita Publishing House, expanding literary and cultural publishing initiatives.
+The publishing tradition continues in Manila with an expanded literary and cultural footprint.

 2003